 You must understand the difference between assets and liabilities, and buy as many assets as possible.

 "The rich get assets, and the poor and middle class get debts, but they think those are assets."

 The "KISS" principle, or the "Stupid Financial Principle" (Keep It Simple Stupid).

 “It’s not words but numbers that define assets.
 If you can’t read numbers, you can’t discover and identify assets.”
 “In accounting,” he continued, “it’s not numbers that count, it’s numbers that tell Your stuff.
 Numbers are not words, but like words, they tell you what it wants to tell you."

 "Assets are things that put money in your pocket" Liabilities are taking money out of your pocket thing.

 If you want to get rich, just keep buying assets throughout your life; if you want to be poor or middle-class, just keep buying liabilities.
-It is precisely because people do not know the difference between assets and liabilities that people often buy liabilities as assets, causing most of the world's people to struggle with financial problems.
+It is precise because people do not know the difference between assets and liabilities people often buy liabilities as assets, causing most of the world's people to struggle with financial problems.

 The rich are rich because they are more knowledgeable in a certain area than those struggling financially, so if you want to get rich and keep your wealth, financial literacy, including an understanding of words and numbers, is very important.

 Money often exposes the weaknesses in our human nature, and money cannot hide our ignorance.
 That's why so often someone who suddenly gets a big windfall, like an inheritance, a raise, or a lottery win, loses it quickly - and some people are even worse off financially than they were before they got the money.